This is the third article in my TTSH Project series! If you missed any, you can find them here.

 Resoldering one of these tiny multilegged beasts is a pain for a couple of reasons.
 Firstly, they’re super wee, and even the smallest drop of misplaced solder is likely to settle across two or more pins, creating a short, which is bad news.
 The other problem is that most of these components are heat-sensitive, so while being careful usually means going slow, in this case leaving your hot iron on there for too long can fry things as well.

 I was saved, however, by my reflow station, which is a fancy name for a specialized kind of hot air gun.
-My wife got me this for Christmas and it is dope.
+My wife got me one for Christmas and it is dope.
 It creates a temperature controlled stream of hot air that you can direct at a solder joint, just hot enough to melt the solder – great for removing and replacing SMD components.
 If you suspect your problem is a bad solder connection, a reflow station might be just the trick to allow the solder to melt and re-settle into a better condition.
 Happily, that was all it took to fix my problem.

 The VCO (Voltage Controlled Oscillator) submodules were assembled without incident.
 The solder reflow station helped me to install two SMD capacitors on the back of each one pretty tidily, with the addition of a tiny bit of solder paste.
 I like these little guys; they remind me of the little bite-sized chocolate bars you used to get at Halloween, except they’re not much bigger than a pinhead.
 We’re going to talk more about the oscillators once they’re wired up and we can have a look at them on an oscilloscope.
 Assuming they work!